-(Last Updated on : 09/01/2014)
+(Last Updated on : 28/10/2016)

 to state due the great geographical diversity of the country.
 The costumes in India are also worn depending on the natural fibres that are popularly grown in that particular area.
 Despite the current prevalence of western style of dressing, when festivities and other occasions are in vogue Indian traditional costumes are the preferred forms of attire.

 and this diversity is reflected in its traditional dressing as well.
 For example, a half saree worn to college in the southern states is completely different from the dressing norms followed in northern India.

 Traditional Indian Costumes

-, people wear a thick loose shirt called a 'phiran' to keep them warm; whereas in the tropical warmth of south India, men wear a sarong like garment called the 'mundu', while women drape 5 meters of cloth around their bodies in the graceful folds of the saree, the national dress of Indian women.
+, people wear a thick loose shirt called a Phiran to keep them warm; whereas in the tropical warmth of south India, men wear a sarong like garment called the Mundu, while women drape 5 meters of cloth around their bodies in the graceful folds of the saree, the national dress of Indian women.

 In the state of Rajasthan

 that they wear.
 Their heads are covered by a cloth made of fine cotton known as the Odhna

 or the dupatta.
 The state of Punjab

 The most common costume worn by Indian women, in fact the national dress of Indian women is the Saree.
-It is a six yard cloth which is draped in different styles in different regions.
+It is a 6 yard cloth which is draped in different styles in different regions.
 Stiff Tangails, flowing silks

 Western Costumes in India

-It is a point to note that while the traditional Indian costumes are still largely worn by a vast majority of people in the country, the spread of globalization and cross-culturalism has also led to the popularity of traditional costumes in the country.
-A majority of the Indian population today follow the western mores when it comes to dressing.
+It is a point to note that while the traditional Indian costumes are still largely worn by a vast majority of people in the country, the spread of globalization and cross-culturalism has also led to the popularity of western costumes in the country.
+A majority of the Indian population today follow the western style more when it comes to dressing.
 Thus the men can be seen dressed in pants, t-shirts, shirts and jeans, the women may be variously outfitted in jeans, tops, shirts, skirts and dresses.